howerj/os/readme.md

 * 64-bit only
 * The language would have a much larger series of libraries, and language features could be added as a library
+* A System Object, common to the libraries as an optional argument to functions that would allow control over the allocator used and the arena it allocates in, logging behavior, abort behavior, and when the function should yield if at all so it can be used in a cooperative multithreaded program.

 ## Major new language features:

 * Multiple return values
 * Function overloading
 * Allow functions that are not nested to be returned from functions as a